awsdocs/amazon-dynamodb-developer-guide/doc_source/QueryMidLevelDotNet.md

 Query(QueryOperationConfig config);
 ```

 Assume that you want to execute the query in the preceding example \(retrieve forum replies posted in the last 15 days\)\.
 However, assume that you want to provide optional query parameters to retrieve only specific attributes and also request a strongly consistent read\.
-The following C\# code snippet constructs the request using the `QueryOperationConfig` object\.
+The following C\# code example constructs the request using the `QueryOperationConfig` object\.

 **Example**